Breaking News

 Instagram, Facebook, Messenger And WhatsApp Say They’re Back Online

-For the majority of the day, the apps — all owned by Facebook — were experiencing issues across uploading and sending images, videos and other files.
-The company confirmed this in tweets for Facebook, Facebook Messenger and Instagram.
+For the majority of the day, the apps — all owned by Facebook — were experiencing issues with uploading and sending images, videos, and other files.
+The company confirmed this in tweets for Facebook, Facebook Messenger, and Instagram.

 “The issue has since been resolved and we should be back at 100% for everyone,” Facebook said around 5 p.m.
 PT.
 “We’re sorry for any inconvenience.”

 “We’re back!”
 Instagram tweeted at 4:45 p.m.
-PT Wednesday with a gif of fireworks.
-“The issue has been resolved and we should be back at 100% for everyone.
+PT on Wednesday with a GIF of fireworks.
+“The issue has been resolved, and we should be back at 100% for everyone.
 We’re sorry for any inconvenience.”

 However, users responded to the Instagram tweet by complaining that hashtags are still not working on the platform.